WeidenhammerCommerce/wh/README.md

       'module_version' => '0.0.1', // default version of new modules
       'dummy_categories' => 1, // default qty of dummy categories
       'dummy_products' => 1, // default qty of dummy products
+      'view_product_link' => 1, // 1 or 0, 1 shows 'View Product' link on Admin
       'ask_if_multistore' => 0, // 1 or 0, 1 asks for desired theme/store if multistore
       'magento_cloud' => 0, // 1 or 0, 1 if using Magento Cloud
       'magento_cloud_project_id' => '' // magento cloud project ID,  if any
   )
 ```
+Notes for faster development
+1) We recommend creating an system alias for "bin/magento".
+Example: "bm"
-Note: if multistore, we recommend setting the default_theme along with ask_if_multistore=0 to work faster
+2) If multistore, we recommend setting the "default_theme" config along with "ask_if_multistore=0"

 - Enable the WH module:
 ```